NEU-LC/snark/web/feeds/frontend/readme.txt

                 "min_color": "css-color",       // optional, color the value if it is below min, default: orange "max": "<csv max values>",      // optional, csv list of max values, empty allowed, e.g. max value of 5th and 7th fields: ,,,,100,,10
-                "max_color": "css-color",       // optional, color the value if it is above max, default: red "alert": true|false             // optional, alert if values are out of range, default: true },
+                "max_color": "css-color",       // optional, color the value if it is above max, default: red "threshold_alert": true|false   // optional, alert if values are out of range, default: false },
             "graph":                            // optional, only applicable when "type": "graph" {